timdev/db-snap/README.md

 Alternatively, you can pass `--delete-local`, which will remove the local copy of the current snapshot as soon as it is successfully uploaded to S3.

-Snapshots will be named by composing the host-name, database name, and date:
+Snapshots are named by composing the host-name, database name, and date:
-`<hostname>.<dbname>.<datestamp>.sql.bz2`.
+`<hostname>.<dbname>.<datestamp>.sql.bz2[.gpg]`.
 For example, if your database host is `db01.example.com`, and your database is `customers`, the snapshot file will be `db01.example.com.customers.20180510-2015.sql.bz2` (for a snapshot taken at 20:15 UTC on May 5th, 2018).

+The `<hostname>` segment is determined as follows:
+* The value passed via the `--hostname` option, else
+* The value of `--db-host`, unless it is `localhost` or `127.0.0.1`, which case
+* The hostname of the machine where `mysqldump` is being run.
+(Either the machine where `db-snap` is running, or the machine specified by `--ssh-host`)
+*
-Snapshots are stored in the specified S3 bucket.
-By default, they a prefix of "db_backups/" is prepended to the filename.
-This prefix can be changed using the `--s3prefix` option.
+Snapshots are stored in the bucket specified by `--s3bucket`, in a directory specified by `--s3prefix` (default: `db-snap`) This prefix can be changed using the `--s3prefix` option.
 If you want your snapshots stored in the root of the bucket, simply specify an empty prefix (ie: `--s3prefix='''`)